pressbooks/pressbooks/readme.txt

 == Changelog ==

+= 2.6.1 =
+* Fixed an issue where changing a book's language to "English" as opposed to "English (United States)" would fail to override the network's language setting.
+* Updated documentation.

 = 2.6 =
 * Requires WordPress 4.3.
 * The language selected on the book info page now applies to the book's webbook display.
 * The language selected on the network settings page now applies automatically to new books and users.
 * The language selected on a user's profile now overrides the network and book languages when they view the Pressbooks dashboard.

 = 2.5.4 =
 * Requires WordPress 4.2.4.